 Any person who was sexually abused as a child may:

 The impact traumatic experiences have on its survivors is one only they can truly understand.
-Repressing the memory, confronting the assailant, denying anything happened, confiding in friends, distancing family, finding some sort of outlet – there are endless ways to cope.
-The Child Victims Act, however, provides survivors of sexual abuse with another option – seizing the power and security from those who once deprived them of.
+Repressing the memory, confronting the assailant, denying anything happened, confiding in friends, distancing family, finding some outlet – there are endless ways to cope.
+The Child Victims Act, however, provides survivors of sexual abuse with another option – seizing the power and security of those who once deprived them of it.

 If you were a victim of sexual abuse as a child, it is your time to demand justice and let your voice be heard.
-The compassionate and experienced attorneys at Hach & Rose, LLP understand that nothing can undo the damage done, but holding those accountable can provide emotional, mental, and financial support.
-As hard as taking the first step towards justice can be, embrace the strength you evidently have – you are a survivor and control your future, not a victim confined to the past.
+The compassionate and experienced attorneys at Hach & Rose, LLP understand that nothing can undo the damage done.
+But holding those accountable can provide emotional, mental, and financial support.
+As hard as taking the first step toward justice can be, embrace the strength you have.
+You are a survivor and control your future, not a victim confined to the past.